 Blood, Bones and Gory Bits Workshop

-The “Blood, Bones and Gory Bits” workshop includes the above aforementioned three activities (Bones and Organs, Blood and Cells and Maggot Racing) are is delivered as a morning or afternoon session to a class of thirty children.
+The “Blood, Bones and Gory Bits” workshop includes the above aforementioned three activities (Bones and Organs, Blood and Cells and Maggot Racing) whereby the activities are delivered simultaneously in a morning or afternoon session to a class of thirty children.